tairasoul/twitch-notif-bot/README.md

 say you're in "C:/Users/user/Documents/bot", it will look for "C:/Users/user/Documents/bot/config.json" and "C:/Users/user/Documents/bot/twitch.credentials.json"

 and if your database_path is database.db, it will save the database at "C:/Users/user/Documents/bot/database.db"

+mostly functional(?), havent debugged enough and don't know my way around most of what i've used here